Proto-Balto-Slavic language: Verbs

 Proto-Indo-European did not originally have an infinitive, but it did have several constructions that served as action nouns.
 Two of these, the -tis and -tus nouns, remained in use into Balto-Slavic and acquired verbal noun and infinitive-like functions.
 They were not fully integrated into the verb system by Balto-Slavic times, however, and the individual Balto-Slavic languages diverge on the details.
 In Slavic and the Eastern Baltic languages, the infinitive was formed from a case form of the -tis noun: Lithuanian -ti, Latvian -t, Proto-Slavic *-ti.
 Old Prussian, however, has -t and -twei as infinitive endings, the latter of which comes from the -tus noun instead.
 The shorter -t could come from either type.

+Derivation of PBS verbs from PIE

+There is no available attempt of a full reconstruction of PBS verb system at the moment, but an idea could be traced if some PIE verbs are put together with their PSL and PB reflex.
+If this comparison is made by taking the PB verb system as foundation, verbs in PB can belong to four classes: *-o stem, *-i stem, *-ā stem and the athematic class.
+The verbs are: